 The next day I was so stiff I could only cross my legs with the help of my hands, and climbing back on Summer was agony.
 “Ged in that hot tub!” was Jerry’s advice when we returned from our ride.
 It certainly helped, and thus the routine for my stay was established: a morning ride followed by a soak, lunch, then an afternoon excursion, dinner and entertainment.

-As well as eating heartily, sleeping soundly and avoiding my new best friend as much as good manners allowed (she never got back on a horse after the first day, so rides were Joanne-free), I lapped up every new experience made available to me.
+As well as eating heartily, sleeping soundly and avoiding my new best friend as much as good manners allowed (she stayed at the ranch and never got back on a horse after the first day, so rides were Joanne-free), I lapped up every new experience made available to me.
 I saw prairie dogs (which are actually small rodents), discovered a place called Hot Sulphur Springs smells exactly like you’d expect, and learned that line-dancing isn’t as easy as it looks, however genuine your boots are.

 At the end of the week, the most intrepid guests — gratifyingly, I was one of them — went on a day-long ride.
 We followed the Colorado River for some distance then, at a sharp bend, were told to lift our legs and keep going straight across it.
 Although taken at a walk, moving through that fast-moving water on horseback was an exhilarating, almost mystical, experience.
 Summer dipped her head into the river then raised and shook it, showering me with drops of icy water.